Creating Pie of Pie and Bar of Pie charts

 Each of these chart sub-types separates the smaller slices from the main pie chart and displays them in a supplementary pie or stacked bar chart.
 To create a Pie of Pie or Bar of Pie chart, follow these steps:

 1. Select the data range (in this example, B5:C14).

 2. On the Insert tab, in the Charts group, choose the Pie and Doughnut button:

 Choose Pie of Pie or Bar of Pie

 3. Right-click in the chart area.
 In the popup menu, select Format Data Series...

-4. In the Format Data Series task pane, on the Series Options tab, select which data to display in the second pie (in this example, the second pie shows all values less than 10%):
+4. On the Format Data Series pane, in the Series Options tab, select which data to display in the second pie (in this example, the second pie shows all values less than 10%):

 There are several ways to choose which categories (slices) to display in the secondary pie or bar chart: